cloud21sak/SensorStreamingApplication/README.md

 ### 3. Set up streaming examples

-1. Change back to the route directory of the repo:
+1. Change back to the roote directory of the repo:

 ```
 cd ../..